Check out our review of the bootcamp Thinkful to learn more about their courses, prices, and student reviews.

 - How does Thinkful compare to Pathrise?

 What does Thinkful do?

-Each course provides its participants with a written curriculum and then gives them the opportunity to meet with their program managers and mentor to discuss what they read and work through the problems.
+Each course provides its participants with a written curriculum.
+Then, they meet with their program managers and mentor to discuss and work through the problems.
 They do not have informational videos or live lectures.

 Who is Thinkful for?

 People who are interested in a software engineering, data science, data analytics, UX/UI design, digital marketing, product management, or technical project management career could benefit from Thinkful.
 However, visual and auditory learners might have trouble in the program because participants must learn by reading.

 What does Thinkful cost?
 How much work is involved?